From Means to Medians: Optimal Benchmark Design: Optimal Benchmarks

-\begin{proposition} A benchmark is optimal at $P$ if its optimal manipulation strategy induces a final distribution of prices symmetric around $P$. \end{proposition}
+\begin{proposition} A benchmark $B$ is optimal at $\Delta$ if there exists a manipulation strategy that (i) is cost-minimising for $B$ at $\Delta$, i.e.\ achieves bias $\Delta$ for $B$ at the lowest possible cost, and (ii) is symmetric, i.e.\ induces a symmetric distribution of manipulated prices. \end{proposition}

-\begin{proof} Since the manipulation strategy of the proposition induces a symmetric final distribution of prices, it not only implements $P$ for the proposed benchmark but also for any symmetric benchmark.
-This manipulation strategy is optimal for the proposed benchmark, but other symmetric benchmarks manipulators may have less costly manipulation strategies that also implement $P$, which implies the proposition. \end{proof}
+A manipulator employing such strategy implements the bias $\Delta$ in any symmetric benchmark, but it is only cost minimizing in the proposed benchmark, and thus any other symmetric benchmark can be manipulated at a potentially lower cost.

+Note that the proposition does not rule out optimal manipulation strategies that are asymmetric.
+Indeed, the most natural manipulation may not be symmetric.
+I discuss this point in detail, with a concrete example, after Proposition~\ref{profixvar} below.

-Our first main result covers the case of no fixed cost or no variable costs.
+My first main result covers the polar cases in which either fixed costs or variable costs are absent, where the case of no fixed costs requires the additional assumption of convex variable costs.

-\begin{proposition} The mean is an optimal benchmark in the case of no fixed cost, i.e. $k=0$, whereas the median is an optimal benchmark in the case of no variable costs, i.e. $c=0$. \end{proposition}
+\begin{proposition} The mean is an optimal benchmark in the absence of fixed costs, i.e.\ $k=0$, provided variable costs are convex.
+The median is an optimal benchmark in the absence of variable costs, i.e.\ $c(\cdot)=0$. \end{proposition}

-\begin{proof} We start with the case $k=0$ and an arbitrary price $P>0$ (the analysis of negative prices is symmetric).
-The convexity of $c$ and the lack of fixed costs means that to minimize the cost of raising the mean to $P$ the manipulator should raise all prices to $P$.
-This shifts the whole distribution up the same amount and thus give rise to a symmetric distribution.
-Thus, the first result follows from the application of Proposition \ref{prosym}.

-Consider next the case $c=0$ and an arbitrary price $P>0$.
-The less costly way of raising the median to $P$ is to shift the mass between $0$ and $P$ to $P$.
-The total mass moved is $F(P)-1/2$, which has a cost of $k (F(P)-1/2)$.
-Note that the same increase

-in the median can be obtained at the same cost with any shift that moves a mass of exactly $F(P)-1/2$ prices from strictly below $P$ to weakly above $P$.
-To conclude the proof, we show that there exists a manipulator strategy that achieves this and at the same time induces a distribution of manipulated prices symmetric around $P$.